knative/release/README.md

 We release the components of Knative every 6 weeks.
 All of these components must be moved to the latest "release" of all shared dependencies prior to each release.

+The docs are released after serving and eventing are released.

 ## First week of the rotation